A cruise & cycle adventure through Thailand

 Once we’ve crossed the Chao Phraya River by ferry with a nice sunset view, we’ll saddle up our bikes and cycle the back roads to Wat Arun.
 This Temple of the Dawn is spectacular at night, with small lights illuminating its tall spires and no crowds of tourists that clog the site during the day.

 From here, it’s on to the world-famous Bangkok flower market where we’ll stop to admire the various blossoms and even try some tasty street food.
 Next, it’s back on the bikes to pedal to another pagoda, Wat Pho, for a wander around its impressive mosaics.
 A great first night and introduction to Thailand.
+Non-cyclists will have the opportunity to visit the main sites of Bangkok as well.

 Cycle to Kanchanaburi